 Nominations will be accepted throughout the fiscal year.
 Nominations should generally be submitted within three months of the accomplishment.

-- CONFIRMING ELIGIBILITY - Completed nomination forms should be submitted to the Recognition Award Administrator who will review it for eligibility.
+CONFIRMING ELIGIBILITY - Completed nomination forms should be submitted to the Recognition Award Administrator who will review them for eligibility.

 REVIEW PROCESS - Each unit establishes its own review and approval process with timelines to ensure the award funds are distributed within the fiscal year.

 The decision-maker(s) designated by the Dean or VC has approval authority for Spot awards.
 The Recognition Award Administrator or designee notifies the nominator of the decision (approved or denied).